karanBRAVO/neuro_path/README.md

 # NeuroPath

 A maze game where you navigate through a grid to find the exit while avoiding obstacles.
+This sits in an interesting niche between educational games and cognitive assessment tools.
+It's similar to spatial memory tests used in psychology but gamified.
+Think of it as a blend between classic maze games and brain training apps.

 ## Technologies Used